 Breakdown of Roles in High-Fidelity Wraparound

-Every High-Fidelity Wraparound team includes a facilitator and a family advocate.
+Every High-Fidelity Wraparound team includes a facilitator and a family support partner.
 These two roles serve different purposes but have one main thing in common – working toward a stronger future for each family.

 - Wraparound Facilitator: This is a person who is trained to coordinate the high-fidelity wraparound process for each family.
 This person could also be called a Care Coordinator, or have a similar title.
 This person sets up meetings, oversees the plan, and makes sure all team members are participating in achieving the family's goals.